 - written permission from the main tenant of the house, along with a copy of the main tenant's valid passport or identity card

 All EU citizens are required to register.
-Citizens of the EU and EEA do not need a residence permit (with the exception of individuals from Crotia).
-If you are an EU citizen and have lived in the Netherlands for 5 years or longer you are eligible for a long term residence permit.
+Citizens of the EU and EEA do not need a residence permit (with the exception of individuals from Croatia).

 *these certificates can be submitted within three months of the appointment

 Everyone in the Netherlands needs a personal public service number (burgerservicenummer or BSN).
-You will recieve your BSN as a result of the municpal registration.
+You will recieve your BSN as a result of the municipal registration.

 In the Netherlands you are obliged to take out health insurance, even if you have health insurance in your country of origin.
 You can choose your own health insurance provider (zorgverzekeraar) who offers the basic package (basisverzekering) and may change insurance providers once a year.
 To register for health insurance, you need a personal public service number (burgerservicenummer - BSN).